Rodney Stark: On the theory of evolution

 In 2004 The American Enterprise, an online publication of the American Enterprise Institute, published an article by Stark, "Facts, Fable and Darwin", critical of the stifling of debate on evolution.
 Stark criticized the "Darwinian Crusade" and their "tactic of claiming that the only choice is between Darwin and Bible literalism."
 Though not a creationist himself, he believed that though "the theory of evolution is regarded as the invincible challenge to all religious claims, it is taken for granted among the leading biological scientists that the origin of species has yet to be explained."
 He suggested that governments "lift the requirement that high school texts enshrine Darwin's failed attempt as an eternal truth."

 Personal religious faith

 In their 1987 book A Theory of Religion, Stark and Bainbridge describe themselves as "personally incapable of religious faith".
 While reluctant to discuss his own religious views, he stated in a 2004 interview that he was not a man of faith, but also not an atheist.
-In a 2007 interview, after accepting an appointment at Baylor University, Stark indicated that his self-understanding had changed and that he could now be described as an "independent Christian."
+In a 2007 interview, after accepting an appointment at Baylor University, Stark indicated that his self-understanding had changed and that he could be described as an "independent Christian."
 In this interview Stark recollects that he has "always been a 'cultural' Christian" understood by him as having "been strongly committed to Western Civilization."
 Of his previous positions he wrote: "I was never an atheist, but I probably could have been best described as an agnostic."